Welcome to The Ciceronian Society

 A liturgy of courage, affection, rootedness, peace, faith, and hope is desperately needed.

-Over the last decade, the Ciceronian Society has been known for its interdisciplinary community of scholars and intellectuals distinguished by their friendship and willingness to consider ideas, thinkers, and interests neglected by most academic publications and organizations in the humanities, social sciences, and economics.
+For over a decade, the Ciceronian Society has been known for its interdisciplinary community of scholars and intellectuals distinguished by their friendship and willingness to consider ideas, thinkers, and interests neglected by most academic publications and organizations in the humanities, social sciences, and economics.

 To do this, we are playing “the long game,” as it were.
 Rather than focus on fleeting public policies, politics, performative outrage, and culture wars, the Ciceronian Society seeks to understand and strengthen the local institutions essential to human flourishing through rigorous scholarship, friendship, and intellectual discipleship.